Being the mother

-A mother has an intrinsic hunch about what her child's needs, be it nourishment for the body or the mind and she provides naturally knowing what is best for her child.
+A mother has an intrinsic hunch about her child's needs, be it nourishment for the body or the mind, and she provides naturally knowing what is best for her child.

 As a child I would wonder how my mother knew that I was up to mischief even though I would take all the care to hide my act.
 So, whether it was stealing money from her purse to go and buy myself an ice cream from the local tuck shop or lying to stay over at a friends place for homework when actually it was for a party, mama somehow managed to get wind of things and quiz me in such a manner that would slowly but surely confess.